 Discover how people thought, lived, worked, played, loved, and struggled in the past.
 Puzzle over why societies, traditions, and ways of thinking change over time.
 Appreciate and interpret experiences of people around the globe from the ancient world to the present.
 Grasp the challenges of developing sound insights and understanding about the past.

-Nobel Prize-winning American novelist William Faulkner wrote, “The past is never dead.
-It’s not even past.”
-At Evergreen historical study comes alive in conversation with the present and through collaboration with other fields.
+Nobel Prize-winning American novelist William Faulkner wrote, "The past is never dead.
+It's not even past."
+At Evergreen historical study comes alive in conversation with the present and in partnership with other Fields of Study.

 Studying history promotes critical thinking about big questions — what has caused specific revolutions?
 What is the relationship between individual memory and history?
 How can artifacts help us understand people from the past?
 How can documents crafted by people in power reveal both the emergence of dominant cultures and be read subversively?

-Evergreen graduates with a history background have gone on to careers as lawyers, college and public school teachers, librarians, archivists, museum professionals, journalists, fiction writers, and historians.
+Evergreen graduates with a history background have gone on to careers as lawyers, professors, teachers, librarians, archivists, museum professionals, journalists, fiction writers, and historians.

 Historical studies prepares students, whatever their professions, to be thoughtful and engaged members of their communities with the ability to appreciate difference, nuance, and context.